Bit-Nation/pangea-developer-documentation/docs/_completed_docs_v1.md

 8. Donation
   * A smart contract which requests a small, specified donation, such as the cost of the contract plus enough ETH to make another donation request.
 9. Join Nation
   * Submits a request to a user to join a nation.
-The user doesn’t need to visit the nation page to do this if the dApp is written right.
-Instead, the user will automatically join the nation if they are convinced to respond “yes” to the request.
+The user doesnâ€™t need to visit the nation page to do this if the dApp is written right.
+Instead, the user will automatically join the nation if they are convinced to respond â€œyesâ€ to the request.
 10. Census
   * dApp queries all Nation members with Census request.
 Users agree or decline census.